 Art.
 11 of the Bylaws was also modified to provide, pursuant to art.
-123-ter, TUF, for the power of the Shareholders' Meeting to express itself, albeit in a non-binding form, for or against the remuneration policies for Directors, general managers and executives with strategic responsibilities and on the procedures used to adopt and implement such policies.
+123-ter, TUF, for the power of the Shareholders' Meeting to express itself, albeit in a non-binding form, for or against the remuneration policies for Directors, general managers and executives with strategic responsibilities and on the procedures used to adopt and implement these policies.

 Shareholders representing at least 2.5% of the share capital, whether individually or jointly, may apply to the Company in the manner required by the law and regulations from time to time in force to add items to the agenda and must indicate the matters they propose for discussion in their written application.
 Notice of any additions proposed in accordance with current law is announced as and when required by the law and regulations from time to time in force.

 In order to facilitate Shareholders, the exercise of said right, as well as, more generally, the dialogue with the Company, a dedicated electronic mail address has been opened: societario@autogrill.net.

-Meetings are conducted according to the Rules for Shareholders' Meetings approved by the Shareholders' Meeting, on a motion by the Board of Directors, on 27 April 2004 and modified by shareholders' resolution on 21 April 2011.
+Meetings are conducted according to the Rules for Shareholders' Meetings approved by the Shareholders' Meeting, on a motion by the Board of Directors, on 27 April 2004 and modified by Shareholders' resolution on 21 April 2011 (the "Shareholders' Meetings Regulations").

 In the course of the last meeting held on 20 December 2012, the Board of Directors examined the new recommendations contained in the comment to art.
-9 of the 2011 Code and, upon the Control, Risk and Corporate Governance Committee's proposal, deliberated on putting off any further assessment of possible changes to the meeting regulations to a next meeting.
+9 of the 2011 Code and, upon the Control, Risk and Corporate Governance Committee's proposal, deliberated on putting off any further assessment of possible changes to the meeting regulations to a next meeting because the current regulations were deemed to be appropriate and compliant with the provisions of the 2011 Code.

-The Rules for Shareholders' Meetings are posted on the Company's website (www.autogrill.com - Governance section).
+The Shareholders' Meeting Regulations are available for consultation in the Company's website (www.autogrill.com - Governance section).

-In particular, such Rules require that, upon opening a Shareholders' Meeting, the Chairperson should fix the maximum duration of each speech, usually not exceeding 15 minutes.
+In particular, the Shareholders' Meeting Regulations require that, upon opening a Shareholders' Meeting, the Chairperson should fix the maximum duration of each speech, usually not exceeding 15 minutes.
 The Meeting Chairperson may invite speakers to conclude if they go beyond the fixed time limit or digress from the subjects on the agenda and prevent inappropriate behaviours also by suspending the right to speak or, in more serious cases, by having the person/s removed from the room for the remainder of the discussion.
 A shareholder expelled in this way may appeal to the Meeting, which will vote with a majority of the share capital represented at the Meeting.